-In addition to the causes listed above, there are a number of risk factors for depression in adolescence.
-The following experiences and traits make an adolescent more vulnerable to symptoms of teen depression:
+In addition to the causes listed above, there are a number of risk factors for depression in adolescence, according to research from the National Institutes of Health and other organizations.
+The following experiences and traits make an adolescent more vulnerable to symptoms of teen depression, including:

 - Having other mental health conditions, such as anxiety, bipolar disorder, a personality disorder, or an eating disorder

 - A diagnosis of learning disabilities or ADHD

 - A tendency to be self-critical and pessimistic

 - Identifying as LGBTQ and living in an environment that is not supportive or accepting.